 Mental Health Issues at Work & Absence Management

 The case of Flemming v East of England Ambulance Services NHS Trust highlights the importance of employers taking the correct steps to appropriately manage absence due to mental health issues.
 Mr Flemming was employed by the Trust from 2009 as a vehicle technician.
 In April 2012 Mr Flemming had an argument with his line manager, following which he suffered a heart attack.
 In July 2012 Occupational Health declared him fit for work.
 Mr Flemming and his line manager engaged in internal mediation, however this was not successful.
 The tribunal heard evidence that Mr Flemming was given an ultimatum to shake hands with his accuser before he was permitted to return to work.
 Mr Flemming was again admitted to hospital.
-He reported that neither the management team or HR were in touch to enquire about his health and well-being and he was upset by this.
+He reported that neither the management team or HR were in touch to enquire about his health and well-being, leaving him upset and concerned by this.

 Absence Management Failings